The Flight of Pony Baker: About Running Away to the Indian Reservation on a Canal-Boat, and How the Plan Failed

-As much as his mother hated Jim Leonard, Pony likes Jim and believes everything that Jim has said in spite of what had happened at the watermelon patch.
-Jim finds out that the closest Indian reservation is close to Lake Erie and that the best way to get there was by canal-boat.
-Pony does not like the idea of living so long among the Indians that he would not remember his father and mother when he would see them again, but does not tell Jim for fear of being made fun of.
-The next morning at school the boys hear word that Pony is planning to run away on a canal-boat to see the Indians.
-The boys tell Pony that he should use Piccolo Wright's father's boat to go to the reservation.
-The boys go to the boat and plan to travel with Pony at night and walk home.
-The fellows then here a shout from afar and know it to be Piccolo's father.
-They all run away as fast as they can and reason that they should not use the boat in fear of getting in trouble with Piccolo's father.
+As much as his mother hated Jim Leonard, Pony likes Jim and believes everything Jim says.
+Jim finds out that the closest reservation is near Lake Erie and that the best way to get there was by canal-boat.
+Pony does not want to live there for long, he is scared that he would forget his parents, but doesn't tell Jim for fear of being made fun of.
+The next day at school, everyone hears how Pony is planning to run away on a canal-boat to see the Indians.
+The boys tell Pony that he should use Piccolo Wright's father's boat to cross the lake.
+They are scheming near the boat, when they hear Piccolo's father yelling.
+They quickly run scatter and abandon their plans.

 How the Indians Came to the Boy's Town and Jim Leonard Acted the Coward

-A group of Indians come through the Boy's Town while being moved out west by the government.
+A group of Indians come through the Boy's Town while being relocated by the government.
 The boys are excited by the arrival of the Indians and Jim tries to persuade Pony to run away with them.
-Pony does not want to tell Jim that he has pretty much given up the idea of running away.
-Things at home had gotten much better since the incident with Piccolo's father, which causes Pony to want to stay home.
-Jim continues to try and persuade Pony to go with the Indians until a stray arrow skims Jim's foot.
-Pony helps Jim home and decides against running away with the Indians and about gives up the idea of running away altogether.
+Pony does not want to tell Jim that he has given up the idea of running away.
+Jim continues persuading Pony to go with the Indians until an arrow skims Jim's foot.
+Pony helps Jim home and decides against running away with the Indians and fully gives up the idea of running away.
 He has a great Fourth of July and begins to think about his cousin Frank's story about the Fourth of July a year before.